Accused shooter in Kansas City shooting of Black teen who went to the wrong house is White man in his 80s

 "As a parent, I certainly feel for the mother of the victim and others in the family.
 My heart goes out to them," the mayor added.

-A GoFundMe started by Faith Spoonmore, who identified herself as Ralph's aunt, to help the family raise money for medical expenses had garnered more than $1 million in donations by Monday morning.
+A GoFundMe started by Faith Spoonmore, who identified herself as Ralph's aunt, to help the family raise money for medical expenses had garnered more than $1.5 million in donations by Monday afternoon.

 Ralph had been looking forward to graduating from high school and visiting West Africa before starting college, his aunt wrote in the fundraiser.